eove/orca/example/docs/offline_vault_ceremony.md

 The bootable live media should be created by one 👥`team member` *before* the day of the ceremony.
 This person will be the 📝`reporter` during the ceremony.

-In order to create a bootable live USB media, we will need a physical USB stick (Kanguru FlashTrust with S/N 2110142010043) that has a physical write protection switch.
+In order to create a bootable live USB media, we will need a physical USB stick that has a physical write protection switch.

 > [!Warning]
 > The example below assumes `/dev/sda` is the Linux device name that will be fully erased and where the *ephemeral vault* software is going to be installed, please adapt to your setup.